autonomys/subspace-docs/versioned_docs/version-latest/Learn/subnomicon.md

 # Discover the Subspace Protocol

-Unlock the capabilities of Subspace, a cutting-edge blockchain solution that perfectly balances scalability, security, and decentralization.
+Unlock the capabilities of Subspace, a cutting-edge blockchain that perfectly balances scalability, security, and decentralization.
 With its innovative storage-based consensus mechanism and a commitment to core principles, Subspace stands as a beacon of a scalable and secure decentralized future.

 ## Embrace a New Era of Blockchain